kinimodmeyer/tradebyte-sdk-php/README.md

-# Tradebyte SDK
+# TB.IO SDK

+SDK to handle all different ways to interact with Tradebyte API. more infromations you will find on [TB.IO](https://tradebyte.io/).

+#### !!! this repository is in WIP state !!!

 ## Features

-* the sdk is build that way that it will not consume much memory, no matter if you export small order data or giant product-data.
+* the sdk is build that way that it will not consume much memory. this is done by using iterators and xml readers.
-* the sdk offers mostly two modes: fetching & processing the data on the fly or download the data and processing it later.
 * the following data end-points are implemented
-  * order(s) fetching
+- [x] order list (filter)
+- [ ] order ack
+- [ ] product list
+- [ ] import push
+- [ ] stock
+- [ ] messages

 ## Requirements

-* credentials (username,password,account number)
+* credentials (username,password,account-number)
   * see https://tb-io.tradebyte.org/how-to/generate-rest-api-credentials-in-tb-one/
 * PHP >= 7.3
 * Composer